emanepe/comp2113project/README.md

 **Requirements**
 1. Generation of Random game sets or events:
-	Random words are extracted from the input.txt file to be tested by the user
+   - Random words are extracted from the input.txt file to be tested by the user.
+   -
 2. Data structure for storing game status:
+   - R.

 3. Dynamic memory management:
+   - Random words are extracted from the input.txt file to be tested by the user.

 4. File I/O:
+   - Random words are extracted from the input.txt file to be tested by the user.

 5. Program codes in multiple files:
+   - Random words are extracted from the input.txt file to be tested by the user.

 6. Proper indentation and naming styles, and In-code documentation:
+   - Random words are extracted from the input.txt file to be tested by the user.

 Input
    - File Input